LimJunquanRyan/IDAssignment1/README.md

 - Consolidated pictures and information - allows people new to the hobby to get a quick overview into the hobby

 ### Features Left to Implement
-- Feedback Form - allows other users to provide feedback on what can be improved for the website or what information is outdated and should be updated
+- Contact Me/Feedback Form - allows other users to provide feedback on what can be improved for the website or what information is outdated and should be updated
-- Changelog (to be after feeback form) - to allow users revisiting the site to find out what about the website has been updated or changed
+- Changelog (to be after feedback form) - to allow users revisiting the site to find out what about the website has been updated or changed
 - More pages such as vendors and guides - to allow the platform to be a one-stop hub for anything mechanical keyboards

 ## Technologies Used